 - Enhancement of shareholder value.

-Tiffany & Co. is hopeful that by working collaboratively, this diverse group of stakeholders will develop a consensus-based, third-party certification standard for responsible mining.
+Tiffany & Co. is hopeful that by working collaboratively with a diverse group of stakeholders, IRMA will be successful in developing a consensus-based, third-party certification standard for responsible mining.

 STATEMENT ON HARD-ROCK MINING